Are you considering orthodontic work, or simply curious what you would look like with straight teeth?

 The teenage years are a great time to get braces because the mouth and jaw are still developing, and tooth movement can be easier.
 But these days, more and more adults are deciding to get their teeth straightened too.
 Those who are put off by the idea of metal braces have a variety of other options to choose from.

-A tool like Invisalign's SmileView is an ideal way to see what you would look like with straight teeth.
-Getting this virtual makeover might help you decide whether to go ahead with getting braces or aligners.
+A tool like the Invisalign SmileView is an ideal way to see what you would look like with straight teeth.
+Getting this virtual makeover might help you decide whether to go ahead with getting braces or teeth aligners.

 Invisalign's teeth straightening app

-Invisalign's ‘perfect teeth' photo editor, called SmileView, gives you an idea of how you could look with straight teeth.
+This ‘perfect teeth' photo editor, called SmileView, gives you an idea of how you could look with straight teeth after completing Invisalign treatment.
 It's designed to give you a rough smile simulation in just a minute, without you having to visit one of their dentists.
 Click below to give it a try – all you need to do is upload a grinning selfie.

 If you're interested in finding out more about this treatment, you can read our full Invisalign guide.
 This explains more about what to expect during treatment and gives an idea of costs in the UK.